Ned Kelly

 Edward Kelly (December 1854 – 11 November 1880) was an Australian bushranger, gang leader and police-murderer.
-One of the last bushrangers, he is known for wearing a suit of bulletproof armour during his final shootout with the police.
+One of the last bushrangers, he is known for wearing a homemade suit of bulletproof armour during his final shootout with the police.

 Kelly was born and raised in rural Victoria, the third of eight children to Irish parents.
 His father, a transported convict, died in 1866, leaving Kelly, then aged 12, as the eldest male of the household.
 The Kellys were a poor selector family who saw themselves as downtrodden by the squattocracy and as victims of persecution by the Victoria Police.
 While a teenager, Kelly was arrested for associating with bushranger Harry Power and served two prison terms for a variety of offences, the longest stretch being from 1871 to 1874.
 He later joined the "Greta Mob", a group of bush larrikins known for stock theft.
 A violent confrontation with a policeman occurred at the Kelly family's home in 1878, and Kelly was indicted for his attempted murder.
 Fleeing to the bush, Kelly vowed to avenge his mother, who was imprisoned for her role in the incident.
 After he, his brother Dan, and associates Joe Byrne and Steve Hart shot dead three policemen, the government of Victoria proclaimed them outlaws.